-Updated August 3: Following on from yesterday’s State Government announcement to reintroduce Stage 4 restrictions across metropolitan Melbourne, and also the regional Mitchell Shire, we had to review our current situation.
+Since the introduction of Stage 4 restrictions across metropolitan Melbourne, and also the regional Mitchell Shire, we had to review the way we delivered our services.

-As an essential service, we will not being closing the hospice but will have a maximum of four children at a time.
+As an essential service, we did not close the hospice, apart from a short closure in March, but we have only allowed a maximum of four children at a time.
 We felt it was important to continue to honour the bookings for families who desperately need respite during this time.
-Therapy sessions, excluding physio, will need to be suspended in the hospice, but will continue to be offered online where appropriate.
+Therapy sessions, excluding physio, have been suspended inside the hospice, but have continued at a distance from outside and online .
 And, of course, end-of-life care will continue to be provided throughout the State.

 Given the situation in Melbourne is constantly changing, we will continue to monitor the situation and will change accordingly, if required.
 However, this decision reflects our role as essential care providers within the health sector as well as the important role Very Special Kids plays in the lives of parents, siblings and children’s well-being.